golanlevin/60-212/2026/syllabus/README.md

 This course uses the following software systems to share information:

 * **Discord** — our primary communication channel.
 Submit your work and ask for help.
 * **Email**.
-The Professor will broadcast summary emails once per week.
+The professor will broadcast summary emails once per week.
 Please read them.
 * **GitHub**, where lectures, assignments and resources will be posted.
 * **Zoom**, for remote meetings, *in the unlikely event that circumstances require it.*